Date of Award

 Findings indicated that (a) the variables of job characteristics, job satisfaction, and organizational commitment were significantly different according to variables of personal characteristics; (b) personal characteristics, job characteristics, and job satisfaction were significant explanatory variables of affective commitment, normative commitment, and continuance commitment; (c) job characteristics mediated the positive impact of intrinsic job satisfaction on affective commitment; (d) job characteristics mediated the negative impact of extrinsic job satisfaction on affective commitment and normative commitment.
 Further study to replicate the research in different countries in order to explore the relationships among personal characteristics, job characteristics, job satisfaction, and organizational commitment of expatriates was recommended.

 Liu, Sheng Wen, "Personal Characteristics, Job Characteristics, Job Satisfaction, and Organizational Commitment of Taiwanese Expatriates Working in Mainland China" (2007).
-Student Theses, Dissertations and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 208.